Archive for the 'comedy' Category

 Cranky, like every other actor, is the product of a broken home.
 “Mommy” lived in Westchester and “Daddy” lived in Boston.
 And one year someone had the brilliant idea to put me on a loser bus instead of having “Daddy” drive back and forth from Boston.
 I was maybe eleven.
 Who are these people?
 What kind of parents were they?
 Did they even care if I lived or died?
 Stick an eleven-year old on a bus to another state?
 This is why I always say you should love your parents, but don’t take them too seriously.

-I remember it so clearly.
-I was totally creeped out.
-On top of everything it was night.
+I remember it clearly.
+I was creeped out.
+On top of everything, it was night.
 It was winter.
 I was going to see “Daddy” for Christmas vacation.
 The first near disaster came when the bus driver pulled into a diner parking lot and told everyone they had a fifteen-minute break.

 I mean really Mommy and Daddy, what would have happened if I didn’t catch it?
 Being the highly impractical kid I was, I might have attempted to walk all the way home on the Boston Post Road and then never been seen again.
 Hello?
 I was eleven.

-So back on the loser bus after we left the diner some man got up and came and sat next to me.
+So back on the loser bus after we left the diner, some man gets up and comes and sits next to me.
 I didn’t want anyone sitting next to me.
 It would cut into my daydreaming staring out the window time.
 But I couldn’t say anything.
 He was a grown up.
 He had been drinking, and even though I was young, I could tell he was trying to impress me by being witty and charming.
-He stunk like sickening cigarette smoke.
+He stunk like sickening cigarette smoke and booze.
 He was acting all like above it all and intellectual.
 And I thought to myself.
 “Yeah, right.
-You have to be a poor schmuck at the bottom of the barrel otherwise you wouldn’t be on the loser bus.”
+You have to be a poor schmuck at the bottom of the barrel otherwise you wouldn’t be on this loser bus.”
 Luckily he fell asleep from the booze and left me alone the rest of the trip.

 That was the only time I took the bus to Boston.
 As was my M.O., I told my parents the hilarious story of almost missing the bus and the drunk man.
 “Isn’t that funny?”
 I laughed.
 “What a riot!
 Ha ha!”
 Thus proving the fact that comedy is born of pain.

 Then there was the time I was going to visit a friend in lovely Farmingdale, CT.
 But to get to lovely Farmingdale I had to pass through the horror that was Port Authority at the time.
-Or “THE PIMP HOUSE”, which is what it should have been called.
 It was early in the morning and when one of the pimp population said something weird to me I said, “What did you say?”
 And I started crying.
 It was too early.
 I hadn’t put on my hard New York exterior yet.

 So yesterday’s bus ride brought all this back to me.